jimmyeao/EliteCounter/README.md

 # EliteCounter
 Elite stats counter, stats from EDSM displayed on a max7219 display Utilises an ESP8266 (I use a Wemos D1 Mini)
+A lot of the code was re-used from "NicoProps YouTube Sub Counter" - Thanks to Nico for the code, it really gave me a leg up!

 Parts I used:

 https://amzn.to/3frlvHC (Wemso D1 clone)